 Click here to download a PDF version of the following Use Fees and Guidelines.

 Researchers may use their own cameras to take pictures of documents free of charge, provided these images will only be used for research purposes.

 The cost for photocopies is $.25 per page, plus postage and handling if mailed ($5.00 minimum).
 All photocopies are made two-sided to reduce waste.
 Photocopies can also be scanned an emailed for $.25 per page.
 Copies of entire books, manuscript collections, or record groups is not allowed.
 High resolution scanned documents and photographs cost $3.00 per scan and can be emailed to one email address, one time.
 If saved to a disk, each CD is $5.00 in addition to the cost of scanning and/or mailing.

 All photocopying and scanning is done by WLA staff only.
 Professional photographic reproductions may be ordered, but only through the WLA preferred local vendor.
 The cost of photocopying or scanning does not convey permission for publication.
 Separate fees for publication (web, print, or other form) may apply.

 The WLA reserves the right to restrict or refuse reproduction of materials due to condition, size, donor requirements, or copyright law.

-Permission to use archival materials in publications must be obtained from the Director of the Women & Leadership Archives prior to publication.
+Permission to use archival materials in publications must be obtained from Nancy Freeman Director of the Women & Leadership Archives prior to publication.
 Users are responsible for observing United States Copyright Law.
 Permission to publish also extends to the Women and Leadership Archives digital collections.
-Special fees apply for use.
-Please consult the Director for further information.
+Special fees may apply for use.